 Cities with well-developed strategies.
 Cities follow the sustainable development of their resources and services.
-These cities have a long-term strategy that tries to give value to their citizens’ level of comfort.
+These cities have a long-term strategy and give value to their citizens’ comfort level.

 Worldwide governments and private industrial companies are forced to improve their productivity.
 In the first place, it is a well-working city infrastructure.
 A focus is on efficiency, lowering costs, and positive environmental impact.
 Common city infrastructure is often 50+ years old.
 Insufficient to cover city needs.